CSC207-2022F-UofT/course-project-inventricky/README.md

 Our program allows the user to make their inventory and manage their stock of items and orders among other features which are mentioned further in this document.

 ### Instructions
+#### Inventory Creation

 In your very first use of the program, make sure you start an inventory from scratch (considering you haven't used the program before and have nothing to import).
+Make sure your file name does not already exist for an inventory in the exports folder, and that it is valid (i.e. no spaces).

+#### Adding items

 After naming and creating your inventory, you can add items using the add item button.
-You can update the quantity or even remove added items if desired.
-Make sure to check out the different analysis options as you add quantities and add items.
-Adding orders follows a similar process, only you have to go through the order UI.
-Try making an order and receiving it!
-You'll notice that quantities will update on the inventory to reflect this change.
-You can search for items by name, filter by department or sort by namy different attributes.
-When you are satisfied with your inventory, you can export it.
-You'll notice new files in the "exports" folder, one that is readable (a .txt) file and one that is meant for importing purposes (serializable___.txt).
-After a succesful export, try importing an inventory using this file.
-You'll see the inventory you created before, feel free to play around with it more!
+You will be greeted by a field to input your item details.
+Press confirm to add the item to inventory.

+* Name: name of the item (must be unique)
+* Quantified by weight: true if the item is quantified in kg, otherwise quantified per unit
+* Price Bought: cost of the item to the business per kg/unit, can be a double
+* Selling Price: price of the item for consumer per kg/unit, can be a double
+* Case Quantity: units/kgs of item per case
+* Department Number: 2 digit department number of item (e.g. 09, 99, 12)

+#### Removing items

+Click on an item in the inventory to bring up an item menu with an option to remove the item.
+Press confirm remove to remove the item.

+#### Updating item quantity

+To update the quantity of an item, click on the item to bring up the item menu and select the Update Item Quantity dropdown.
+To update quantity bought, select the bought option and type in the quantity bought.
+To update the quantity sold, select the sold option and type in the quantity sold.
+To update the quantity due to an error, select the error option and type in the correct quantity.
+Click confirm update to make these changes.

+#### Getting item history

+To get the history of quantity changes of an item, click get item history in the item menu.
+You can also see these changes for all items in the inventory by clicking the history button at the bottom of the inventory screen.

+#### Item analysis

+Click on the generate analysis menu button at the top of the inventory screen to get analysis data about the current inventory.
+You can get the revenue breakdown, cost breakdown and profit/loss.

+#### Search, sort and filter

+The inventory menu contains options for searching, sorting, and filtering the inventory.
+The sort option provides various ways to sort the inventory, such as alphabetically or by barcode.
+The filter option allows you to filter the inventory by department number.
+The search option lets you search for an item by name.
+This works for both substrings and superstrings, and ignores capitalization.

+#### Placing an order

+To place an order for an item, click on order in the inventory menu and select order history.
+This will bring up the order history with an option at the bottom to place an order.
+Clicking on place order will bring up a screen similar to the one for adding a new item.
+To place an order for an item not in the inventory, fill the input fields and click place order, which will update the order history.
+To place an order for an existing item, fill in the input fields with the same data as the existing item.
+When placing an order, you can specify how many cases to buy and which supplier your order is from.
+For definition of input fields, see instructions for adding a new item.

+#### Receiving an order

+To receive an order, select the order in the order history and click receive order below.
+This will mark the order as received and update the item quantity in the inventory.

+#### Exporting

+To export an inventory, click the export button in the inventory menu bar at the bottom.
+This will export a .txt file, serializable file, and csv to the export folder.
+The .txt file contains a user readable inventory.
+If the export files in the exports folder already exist, this will overwrite the files.

+#### Importing

+To import an inventory, select the imported option when creating the inventory and select the serializable file of the inventory in the exports folder.

+#### Deleting inventory

+To delete an inventory, select the delete inventory menu option and confirm deletion.
+This will delete the inventory and all exports of the inventory in the exports folder.

 ### Getting Started / Importing
 Upon starting the program, the user will have the option to import an inventory or create an inventory from Scratch.